atanasster/babel-plugin-theme-ui/README.md

 When this option is set to false, the plugin will not transform color properties to use css variables ie `var(--theme-ui-colors-primary)`
 ### colorNames: string[] (default []),

-a list of the color property names to be transformed to css variables
+a list of the color property names to be transformed to css variables.
+We are using internally [micromatch](https://github.com/micromatch/micromatch) - a glob matching for javascript/node.js and you can use matching patterns for the color properties.

 ### rootNames: string[] (default ['root', 'colors'])